claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   * A way to recover access to an account and to change authentication mechanisms.
   * Provide mechanisms to revoke access.
+  * Send clear notifications when new devices are used to access an account.
 * Storage and sharing of media: media should be stored/posted in such a way that:
   * It can be taken down at the request of a victim if it consists of private media posted without consent.